Home Care Services Questions

 How does home care fit into hospice and palliative care?

-An Assisting Hands caregiver can work with the hospice team to make sure you are comfortable and cared for in your home.
+Our home care services fit into hospice and palliative care by working with the hospice team to make sure you are comfortable and cared for in your home.
 The caregiver can help reposition you, change linens, give you a bed bath, prepare light meals, and keep you company between visits from hospice workers.

 Common Family Dilemmas